Support for Those on the Autism Spectrum

 “We provide a robust number of services to those with intellectual and developmental disabilities,” said Kelly Butters Mullin, vice president of program development.

-Programs offering young adults with disabilities independent living services from early childhood evaluations, preschool, and social groups, to teen and young adult social groups, to adult programs, such as the one Josh is in, also provide work experiences and teach life skills.
+From early childhood evaluations, preschool, and social groups, to teen and young adult social groups, to adult programs, such as the one Josh is in, that provide work experiences and teach life skills.

 “Our virtual walk for autism will take place all April, said Mullin.
 “We’re heavily dependent on it for support.
 We encourage family, friends, and organizations, to form ‘virtual’ teams.
 See our website for details.”